ewowi/StarDocs/docs/LedMod/LedModFixture Generator.md

 See the dropdown above for all fixtures currently supported

-* Fixture: matrix, panels rings etc.
+* Fixture: strips, matrix, cubes, rings etc.
 * For each fixture:
     * IP: will be used for super-sync (Not implemented yet)
     * pin: the pin this fixture is connected to